Elected Official? Create newsletters in minutes, not hours.

 👉 Learn more about Memorial Park

-🔹 Saturdays and Sundays.
-Pico Farmers Market (Saturdays) and Main Street Farmers Market (Sundays).
+🔹 Wednesdays, Saturdays and Sundays.
+Downtown Santa Monica, (Weds) Pico Farmers Market (Saturdays) and Main Street Farmers Market (Sundays).
 Come say hello.
-You do not need an appointment to have a conversation.
+I often set up a booth and you do not need an appointment to have a conversation

 📱 Stay Connected